MSzturc/obsidian-advanced-slides/README.md

 #### Split even

-By using the property `even` property of the split element you are able to split a slide evenly:
+By using the `even` property of the split element you are able to split a slide evenly The `gap` property defines how much space should be between the columns of the split element

 	---
 	theme: css/mattropolis.css